momoyo-droid/Algacrm-API/README.md

 # algacrm-api
-Repository created with the aim of learning more about API, Backend system, etc.
+Repository created in order to study and learn about Java development using Spring Boot.
+In the course of this small project I will be adding methods that can make it a little more complex than it is currently.